jizhang/jizhang.github.com/source/_posts/2015-05-31-spark-streaming-logging-configuration.markdown

 The other approach is to setup log4j manually, when you're using a legacy version, or want to gain more control on the logging process.
 Here are the steps:

 1. Make sure the logging directory exists on all worker nodes.
 You can use some provisioning tools like [ansbile](https://github.com/ansible/ansible) to create them.
-2. Create driver's and executors' log4j configuration files, and distribute the executor's to all worker nodes.
+2. Create driver's and executor's log4j configuration files, and distribute the executor's to all worker nodes.
 3. Use the above two files in `spark-submit` command:

 ```